usdoj-crt/beta-ada/_pages/law-and-regs/index.md

 ---
-permalink: /law-and-regs/title-ii-2010-regulations/
+permalink: /law-and-regs/
 title: Review Laws, Regulations & Standards
-lead: |-
+sidenav: false
+---

 When we talk about what the ADA requires on ADA.gov, we are usually referring to two sources:
 1. The text of the ADA, also referred to as the ADA statute, passed by Congress in 1990 and later amended.
 2. Regulations developed by the Department of Justice that state/local governments and many businesses must follow to ensure that they do not discriminate against people with disabilities.
-sidenav: false
----

 ## The Americans with Disabilities Act (ADA)